CluedIn-io/CluedIn.Documentation/docs/020-deployment/saas/020-saas-installation-guide.md

 ## Subscribe to CluedIn SaaS in Azure Marketplace

-Before you start the CluedIn SaaS installation process, make sure you have an **Azure account**.
-If you don't have it, all you need is a valid credit card to create a [pay-as-you-go](https://azure.microsoft.com/en-us/pricing/purchase-options/pay-as-you-go/search/?ef_id=_k_EAIaIQobChMIwOntxpn2hAMV_AYGAB3AMAFmEAAYASAAEgJ8LPD_BwE_k_&OCID=AIDcmmbnk3rt9z_SEM__k_EAIaIQobChMIwOntxpn2hAMV_AYGAB3AMAFmEAAYASAAEgJ8LPD_BwE_k_&gad_source=1&gclid=EAIaIQobChMIwOntxpn2hAMV_AYGAB3AMAFmEAAYASAAEgJ8LPD_BwE) account.
+Before you start the CluedIn SaaS installation process, make sure you meet all [Azure requirements](/deployment/saas/requirements).

 {:.important}
 Make sure that you have enabled marketplace purchases and configured the required user permissions (at least **Contributor**) for the subscription where you want to store the CluedIn SaaS application.
 For more information, see [Enable marketplace purchases in Azure](https://learn.microsoft.com/en-us/azure/cost-management-billing/manage/enable-marketplace-purchases).